Libya's December election goal faces political, legal, security hurdles

 More than 40 eastern members of parliament issued a statement supporting pledges referenced in the Paris declaration to move parliament to Benghazi and to encourage a military unification dialogue in Cairo, a process seen to favor the LNA.

-“It’s very easy to get Libyans to agree to agree to something but when it comes down to hashing out the details that’s when the squabbles tend to start,” said Tarek Megirisi, a visiting fellow at the European Council on Foreign Relations.
+“It’s very easy to get Libyans to agree to agree to something, but when it comes down to hashing out the details, that’s when the squabbles tend to start,” said Tarek Megerisi, a visiting fellow at the European Council on Foreign Relations.

-Additional reporting by Ayman al-Warfalli in Benghazi; Editing by Ulf Laessing and Robin Pomeroy
+Additional reporting by Ayman al-Warfalli in Benghazi; Editing by Ulf Laessing and Robin Pomeroy, Larry King